fqantonio/GoingInductive/README.md

 [^readme-1]: This work, as well as the data, is also presented at the blog "<https://4cidchange.edublogs.org/>" and in the github repository <https://github.com/fqantonio/GoingInductive>.

-This **knowledge base source** contains the results, conclusions, procedures, exploratory data analysis (EDA), data (and raw data), statistical methods, educational methodologies, learning flow and bLearning practice.
+This **knowledge base source** contains the results, conclusions, procedures, exploratory data analysis (EDA), data, statistical methods, educational methodologies, learning flow and bLearning practice.
 Hopefully, there will be, at least, one paper based on this.

 # TO DO LIST

-- [ ] showing the cmaps in the cloud or as images?
-- [ ] Acronims???
-- [ ] Glossary???
 - [ ] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, questions, relation with the new at this work: discussion and conclude it: the goals are in the conclusion?

 # Going Inductive: what is the impact on students learning?